 Looks like you are using an old version of Internet Explorer - Please update your browser

-New York Times: “Helpful Bacteria May Hide in Appendix” [Free registration required] If you’re a creationist, you’ve probably known it for a long time; if you’re an evolutionist, you may be just finding out: the human appendix does have a function.
+If you’re a creationist, you’ve probably known it for a while; if you’re an evolutionist, you may be just finding out: the human appendix does have a function.